THESPIKE.GG

 How much does Fortnite make in a day?

 Let's try to keep it simple.
 For now, let's say Fortnite brings in about $1 billion every year.
-This estimate is based on fans donating a whopping $144 million to Ukraine in just over a week.
+This estimate is based on fans donating a whopping $144 million to Ukraine in just over a week - revenue figures vary across sources.
 That shows how much the community is willing to spend.
 So, assuming anything less than a billion dollars as a yearly amount would probably be wrong.
 Breaking it down, that means Epic Games makes roughly $2,739,726 from Fortnite every day on a regular day, says Talk Esport.

 But here's the interesting part.
 On special days like holidays or when there are cool new skins in the Fortnite shop, the money can easily go above $5 million daily.
 When a new season starts, and many players buy the Battle Pass, that's another big boost.
 There's also something called the Crew subscription, which brings in a bit of money but not as much because it's still pretty new.
 Remember, these are just educated guesses based on the information we have.
 Until Epic Games tells us the real numbers, it's all kind of like a game of Fortnite—exciting but uncertain.